delaolao/aether-cms/README.md

 A lightweight, file-based CMS built with vanilla JavaScript and [LiteNode](https://github.com/LebCit/litenode) that generates blazing-fast static sites.

+> [!NOTE]
+> If you find value in Aether or want to help it grow, your support — whether it's feedback, sharing, contributing, or funding — can make a real difference.
+The long-term goal is to build a sustainable open-source project that stays fast, independent, and truly community-driven.
+If you'd like to support Aether, giving it a star would be greatly appreciated and genuinely helpful.

 ## ✨ Features

 ### Content Management